substantial/flowdock-build-notifier/README.md

 1. Add this gem to your Gemfile

+2. Set up a TeamCity account with access to all the projects being reported on and a Flowdock account with access to your team's flow - it will be the account sending messages to your team members.
+Put these bots' credentials into the configuration below.

 2. Make a `.flowdock_build_notifier.yml` file in the root of your project.
 An example is given below: